rrMacKinnon/Electrona_uTracer/README.md

 # ElectronauTracer

 "Variable-mu" style audio compression amplifiers require well-matched tubes to achieve their best performance.
-Unlike fixed-mu tubes that can be matched with few or even one data point, variable-mu tubes operate dynamically across a range of values and should ideally match throughout that range, requiring multiple data points to be compared and matched.
+Unlike fixed-mu tubes that can often be matched with few or even one data point, variable-mu tubes operate dynamically across a range of values and should ideally match throughout that range, requiring multiple data points to be compared and matched.

-This project is intended to help compare any number of variable-mu (or 'remote-cutoff') vacuum tubes based on data measured using the excellent uTracer curve tracer by Ronald Dekker (http://www.dos4ever.com/uTracer3/uTracer3_pag0.html).

 This code was written to help me find the best matching sets of tubes from an inventory of about 1200 pieces, in order to squeeze a little more performance out of my M97 Compressor/Limiters.
 I worked on it until I could verify the accuracy of the predictions, then took the results and moved on to other projects; hence, it's kinda ugly and not particularly polished, but the results are delicious.

+The tube measurement data was compiled using the excellent uTracer Curve Tracer by Ronald Dekker (http://www.dos4ever.com/uTracer3/uTracer3_pag0.html).

 ## Description
 This project consists of a Jupyter Notebook named "ElectronauTracer.ipynb".
 The first cell imports a module called  "ElectronauTracer_Importer", which prompts the user for a path to a folder containing uTracer files formatted as "blocks", then builds a pandas dataframe.
 The subsequent cells provide a crude step-by-step interface to the comparison and plotting functions.